Dinosaur: Deccan Traps

 Whether the Deccan Traps were a major cause of the extinction, on par with the Chicxulub impact, remains uncertain.
-Proponents consider the climatic impact of the sulphur dioxide released to have been on par with the Chicxulub impact, and also note the role of flood basalt volcanism in other mass extinctions like the Permian-Triassic extinction event.
+Proponents consider the climatic impact of the sulfur dioxide released to have been on par with the Chicxulub impact, and also note the role of flood basalt volcanism in other mass extinctions like the Permian-Triassic extinction event.
 They consider the Chicxulub impact to have worsened the ongoing climate change caused by the eruptions.
 Meanwhile, detractors point out the sudden nature of the extinction and that other pulses in Deccan Traps activity of comparable magnitude did not appear to have caused extinctions.
 They also contend that the causes of different mass extinctions should be assessed separately.
 In 2020, Alfio Chiarenza and colleagues suggested that the Deccan Traps may even have had the opposite effect: they suggested that the long-term warming caused by its carbon dioxide emissions may have dampened the impact winter from the Chicxulub impact.

 Possible Paleocene survivors

 Non-avian dinosaur remains have occasionally been found above the K-Pg boundary.
 In 2000, Spencer Lucas and colleagues reported the discovery of a single hadrosaur right femur in the San Juan Basin of New Mexico, and described it as evidence of Paleocene dinosaurs.
 The rock unit in which the bone was discovered has been dated to the early Paleocene epoch, approximately 64.8 million years ago.
-If the bone was not re-deposited by weathering action, it would provide evidence that some dinosaur populations may have survived at least half a million years into the Cenozoic.
+If the bone was not re-deposited by weathering action, it would provide evidence that some dinosaur populations survived at least half a million years into the Cenozoic.
 Other evidence includes the presence of dinosaur remains in the Hell Creek Formation up to 1.3 m above the Cretaceous–Paleogene boundary, representing 40,000 years of elapsed time.
 This has been used to support the view that the K-Pg extinction was gradual.
-However, these supposed Paleocene dinosaurs are considered by many other researchers to be reworked, that is, washed out of their original locations and then re-buried in younger sediments.
+However, these supposed Paleocene dinosaurs are considered by many other researchers to be reworked, that is, washed out of their original locations and then reburied in younger sediments.
 The age estimates have also been considered unreliable.